quickshell-mirror/quickshell/src/network/module.md

 	"wifi.hpp",
 ]
 -----
-This modules exposes Network management APIs provided by a supported network backend.
+This module exposes Network management APIs provided by a supported network backend.
 For now, the only backend available is the NetworkManager DBus interface.
 Both DBus and NetworkManager must be running to use it.